bids-standard/bids-specification/src/04-modality-specific-files/01-magnetic-resonance-imaging-data.md

 ### Timing Parameters

+{{ MACROS___make_metadata_table(
+   {
+      "EchoTime": "RECOMMENDED, but REQUIRED if corresponding fieldmap data is present, or the data comes from a multi echo sequence or Arterial Spin Labeling", "InversionTime": "RECOMMENDED",
+      "SliceTiming": "RECOMMENDED, but REQUIRED for sparse sequences that do not have the `DelayTime` field set, and Arterial Spin Labeling with `MRAcquisitionType` set on `2D`.", "SliceEncodingDirection": "RECOMMENDED",
+      "DwellTime": "RECOMMENDED",
+   }
+) }}

 | **Key name**           | **Requirement level**                                                                                                                                       | **Data type**                          | **Description**                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |
 | ---------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- | -------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | EchoTime               | RECOMMENDED, but REQUIRED if corresponding fieldmap data is present, or the data comes from a multi echo sequence or Arterial Spin Labeling                 | [number][] or [array][] of [numbers][] | The echo time (TE) for the acquisition, specified in seconds.
 Corresponds to DICOM Tag 0018, 0081 Echo Time (please note that the DICOM term is in milliseconds not seconds).
 The data type number may apply to files from any MRI modality concerned with a single value for this field, or to the files in a [file collection](../99-appendices/10-file-collections.md) where the value of this field is iterated using the [echo entity](../99-appendices/09-entities.md#echo).
 The data type array provides a value for each volume in a 4D dataset and should only be used when the volume timing is critical for interpretation of the data, such as in [ASL](#arterial-spin-labeling-perfusion-data) or variable echo time fMRI sequences.                                                                                               |